After you have applied to Warwick

 About your application

-We receive many thousands of applications per year, and are committed to giving equal consideration to all applications that reach us by the UCAS deadline of 15th January.
+The time it takes to make a decision varies from application to application.
+We are committed to giving equal consideration to all applications that reach us by the UCAS deadline of 25 January 2023 at 18:00.

 Please bear with us if you do not hear straight away, you can be assured that your application is being considered.